dev-asya/obsidian-workout-log/README.md

 # obsidian-workout-log
-obsidian-workout-log

-Forked from BugBoysWorld and would not be possible without his wonderful YouTube tutorial guide.

 Run "Exercise Seperator.py", and markdown files for each exercise get generated in "/Exercises".
 If it doesn't work, you may need to change the input and output file paths.

-I'm relatively new to programming so my formatting sucks, sorry lol.
+Forked from BugBoysWorld and would not be possible without his wonderful YouTube tutorial guide.
 Video Link:
 https://youtu.be/KXtrzfJ-_IM

+I'm relatively new to programming so my formatting sucks, sorry lol.

 Core Plugins Required
  - Templates